 Roaming around the different heritage sites that night made me smile.
 It’s not only because of the many discoveries and experiences I had but seeing the number of visitors was heartwarming.
 Does this mean that, finally, the Cebuano is waking up and realizing that he has such a rich heritage and culture that we really are ought to be proud of?

-I just hope that in succeeding celebrations of Gabii sa Kabilin, it will become bigger, more people will join and have activities that will include something like a passport system similar to the Rizal 150 but encompasses province wide.
+I just hope that in succeeding celebrations of Gabii sa Kabilin, it will become bigger with more people joining.
+And have activities that will include something like a passport system similar to the Rizal 150 but encompasses province wide.
 In this way, its not only those repositories of cultures, our museums in the city are being visited but also local museums that needs great support.

 …Ingna ko nga dili mo kawangon Damgo ko’g pasalig sa gugma mo.